-Are you a Company Director looking for a solution to liquidate your company?
-Oliver Elliot can help you with both an insolvent or a solvent liquidation.
+Are you a Company Director looking for a solution to liquidate a solvent company?
+Oliver Elliot can help you with Entrepreneurs’ Relief In A Members Voluntary Liquidation.

 Entrepreneurs’ Relief In A Members Voluntary Liquidation is a way of extracting your money in a tax efficient way that you have successfully built up in a Limited Company.

 You may have taken money out of your Limited Company by way of a dividend or salary but if you qualify for Entrepreneurs’ Relief, this will enable you to extract funds and be charged tax at a reduced rate as a Capital Gain, instead of it being treated as income.
 To do this you may find a Members Voluntary Liquidation a useful tool to enable you to claim this relief.

 What Is Entrepreneurs’ Relief Or Business Asset Disposal Relief?

 Entrepreneurs’ Relief is now called Business Asset Disposal Relief by virtue of Schedule 3 of the Finance Act 2020, which if you qualify, enables you to pay capital gains tax at the rate of 10%.
 The normal rate of capital gains tax is 20%, provided the gains do not relate to a residential property in which case the rate is 28%.

 If instead money was to be extracted from a limited company as dividends or salary, the tax rate suffered by the individual declared on their personal tax returns could be far higher.
 Dividends could be taxed at the rate of up to 38.1% and salary can even stretch to a rate of 45% if you meet the relevant threshold, so it is worth taking professional advice to see if you qualify for the appropriate potentially very valuable savings provided by Entrepreneurs’ Relief.